niolabs/gitbook-plugin-theme-nio/README.md

   }
 ```

 The active class will be added to the nav item with the corresponding id: `id="nav__list--${active-location}"`.
-For examplethe above configuration will highlight any nav item where `id="nav__list--workshop"`.
+For example, the above configuration will highlight any nav item where `id="nav__list--workshop"`.

 ## Blocks

 ### Video Embed
 To embed a video, use the following block in the text of your book.
-The watch url will be transformed into an embed url.
-Both YouTube and Vimeo urls are supported.
+The "watch" link will be transformed into a div containing an iframe with an embed url.
+Both YouTube and Vimeo links are supported.

 ```{% video %}https://www.youtube.com/watch?v=OkfVMPjzkhE{% endvideo %}```